ishaanshah/GSoC-Proposal/Proposal.md

 I plan to work for 35-45 hours per week as I would have holidays during most of the coding period.

 ## Question: Do you plan to have a job or study during the summer in conjunction with Summer of Code?
-I have no plans for having a job during the summer, but my college semester might be extended by 1-2 weeks because of the nationwide shutdown due to Corona Virus.
+I have no plans for having a job during the summer.